 In 2003, he received his PhD degree in human-computer interaction from Eindhoven University of Technology, The Netherlands.
 In the following year, he obtained his Postgraduate Certificate in Learning and Teaching in Higher Education from Brunel University of West London, where he worked for five years as a lecturer, before moving in 2007 to Delft University of Technology where he became an assistant professor and later associate professor working in the Interactive Intelligence group.
 Over the years he has been involved in the organisation of several international conferences and workshops, and acted as an associate or guest editor of several journals.
-He worked on national research grants and has co-authored over 50 journal papers and 80 peer-reviewed conference and workshop publications.
+He worked on national research grants and has co-authored over 200 peer-reviewed publications.
 Since 2018, he is a senior member of the Association for Computing Machinery (ACM).

 Interview in the Quadraad about my research interests: adaptive mechanisms for behaviour change.
 Podcast interview (Dutch) about my research on software that supports people in changing their behaviour.